StephenHogg/StephenHogg.github.io/_drafts/2019-07-10-Risk_in_Classification.md

 image: "/assets/img/this_is_fine.png"
 ---

 Models in production are software, so why don’t we think about how badly they might perform?
 When we put a model into production we tend to take test accuracy/F1/AUC as fixed, even though we generally know that’s not true.
 Test set performance is an estimate, not a guarantee, of what you'll see in production.
-At worst, this is deluded.
+It's easy to see that you could wind up like this:

 <script type="text/javascript" async  src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML"></script>
 <img src="/assets/img/this_is_fine.png" width="800" />